 We will be expecting you to be spending at least 25-30 hours a week on your studies.

-You will have regular opportunities for video conferencing and access to dedicated discussion space to work on academic tasks, share questions and ideas and work together in developing your learning.
+You will have access to dedicated discussion space to work on academic tasks, share questions and ideas and work together in developing your learning.
 In addition to class time, you will have frequent one-to-one contact with your tutor to discuss your learning, progress and work you have produced.
 You will also get regular, detailed written feedback on work produced to help you improve.

 To pass the course you need to attend 90% of all classes, submit all assessments, and achieve the pass level required by your department.